Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 • Congenital deficiency of alpha-1-antitrypsin (a substance that prevents the destruction of the walls of the alveoli by proteolytic enzymes).

-• Congenital anomalies of the structure of the lungs.
+• Congenital abnormalities of the lung structure.

 • Inhalation of polluted air (toxic substances damage the vasculature and epithelium, causing inflammation and activating proteolytic enzymes).

-• Infectious diseases (accumulated sputum stretches the alveoli, and the released enzymes contribute to the destruction of the walls).
+• Infectious diseases (accumulated sputum stretches the alveoli, and released enzymes contribute to the destruction of the walls).

 2. Increased pulmonary pressure: